ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 Make a `POST /shares` request and specify the `encryption_key` parameter to identify your customer root key (CRK).
 It is shown in the example as `crn:[...key:...]`.

 You can also specify the CRN of a root key from a different account in the `POST /shares` call.
-For more information, see [About cross account key access and use](/docs/vpc?topic=vpc-vpc-byok-cross-acct-key&interface=ui#byok-cross-acct-about).
+For more information, see [About cross-account key access and use](/docs/vpc?topic=vpc-vpc-byok-cross-acct-key&interface=ui#byok-cross-acct-about).
 {: note}

-You must provide `generation` parameter and specify `generation=2`.
+You must provide the `generation` parameter and specify `generation=2`.
 For more information, see **Generation** in the [Virtual Private Cloud API reference](/apidocs/vpc#api-generation-parameter).
 {: requirement}

 The following example creates a file share with a mount target, and specifies the CRN of the root key for customer-managed encryption.